 - Even in the gym (dictation can be your friend on the treadmill)

 No matter where you find time, make sure you use it.
 In one snippet, you can write down bullet points to expand later.
 In another, you can craft the introduction.
 Elsewhere, you might locate images for the post.
-Later that day, you might write several calls-to-action until you find the write one.
+Later that day, you might write several calls-to-action until you find the right one.

 However you do it, you’ve managed to compose a blog post across several sessions.
 Does the reader need to know you did that?
 No. They just need to read your post.
 And now they can!